microsoftgraph/microsoft-graph-docs/api-reference/beta/api/ediscovery-reviewset-create.md

 ## Response

-If successful, this method returns a `201 Created` response code and a [reviewSet](../resources/reviewset.md) !this link is broken object in the response body.
+If successful, this method returns a `201 Created` response code and a [reviewSet](../resources/ediscovery-reviewset.md) object in the response body.

 ## Examples